 Galatians 3:28-29

-It cannot be underestimated how controversial this statement was when spoken in the synagogues.
+This radical change remained the orthodox Christian view from the time of Paul until modern day.
+The early church father, Justin Martyr, wrote, “We…are the true Israelitic race.”
+(Dialogue 135).
+Origen wrote, “Those who govern in the Church…are called rulers of the divine nation—that is, the Church.”
+(Contra Celsum 2.75).
 All the promises that were made to the Jews, including the land, were now promises for anyone who belongs to Christ.
-The Promised Land is now promised to Christians!
+The Promised Land is now promised to followers of Jesus!
 This is incredible, but God doesn’t stop there.

 The New and Improved Holy Land

 Just as God didn’t keep his people (Israel) confined to one lineage, he didn’t keep his Holy Land confined to one region.
-The Holy Land is no longer just the region of Canaan (or later called Palestine), the Holy Land is now the entire world.
+The Holy Land is no longer just the region of Canaan (later called Palestine), the Holy Land is now the entire world.
 This was God’s plan all along (Genesis 22:18, Romans 4:13, Galatians 6:15).

 It is in this sense that the land is unholy; it is no longer set apart.
 The whole world is now holy, and the whole world is the promised land for those in Christ.